PremKarki128/MSR-II/README.md

 ## Hardware:
 ### Requirement define by Auther
 '''
-For preprocessing the Data: Multicore System is required System with GPU is recommended but CPU also fine.
+-For preprocessing the Data: Multicore System is required -System with GPU is recommended but CPU also fine.
 '''
 ### Used System